karamelikli/karamelikli/README.md

-- 👋 Hi, I’m @karamelikli an associated professor in Economics at Karabuk University.
+- 👋 Hi, I’m @karamelikli an associate professor in Economics at Karabuk University.
 I am a fan of Linux/Ubuntu
 - 👀 I’m interested in PHP, Javascript, Jquery, MySQL, Eviews coding, Regex and Openoffice Calc/Excel
 - 🌱 I’m currently learning R project
 - 💞️ I’m looking to collaborate on Eviews coding.